 Different College Officers have responsibility for various aspects of student welfare – and the following might help you decide who the best person to contact is:

-Academic Affairs Officer, Peer supporters, Subject tutors, Graduate Advisors, Alternative Personal Tutors, Senior Tutor, Welfare and Disability Officer
+Academic Affairs Officer, Peer supporters, Subject tutors, Graduate Advisors, Alternative Personal Tutors, Senior Tutor, Welfare and Disability Officers.

-Chaplain, College Nurse, Junior Deans, Dean, Peer Supporters, Senior Tutor, Welfare and Disability Officer, Harassment Advisors.
+Chaplain, College Nurse, Junior Deans, Dean, Peer Supporters, Senior Tutor, Welfare and Disability Officers, Harassment Advisors.